JosephPrichard/benchmarks/README.md

-# NPuzzle
+# SlidingPuzzle

-Java AI to solve the [sliding puzzle problem](https://en.wikipedia.org/wiki/15_puzzle) using the AStar algorithm.
-This AI is guaranteed to find the shortest number of steps to solve any solvable NPuzzle.
+A collection of implementations solve the [sliding puzzle problem](https://en.wikipedia.org/wiki/15_puzzle) using the AStar algorithm in a variety of languages.
+The program is guaranteed to find the shortest number of steps to solve any solvable NPuzzle.

-This AI is capable of solving sliding puzzles of various sizes: 8puzzles, 15puzzles, NPuzzles, etc. However since this problem is considered NP-hard it can take a very long time to solve anything larger than a 15puzzle!
-As such, I reccomend you to stick to 8puzzles and 15puzzles unless you're going to run this AI in the background.

-## Usage

-To use this program, execute the jar file with the first argument the input file containing the sliding puzzle to be solved.

-You can leave the first argument out to let my program generate a random solvable sliding puzzle it will solve.

-Examples for input and output files are contained in the root directory.
+Currently includes implementations for Java, C, and OCaml.
+Many more to come - implementing a sliding puzzle solver has become my primary way to learn a new language.

-## About
+## Benchmarks

-I wrote this program originally for my highschool CS class in 2020.
-Since then I've graduated but I continue to make small changes and optimizations from time to time.
-Feel free to use this code as long as you give me credit.
+Currently working on some benchmarks to measure whether which implementation is the fastest.
+The C version needs some fixes to support solving 15puzzles.
+The benchmarks will be performed with a large 8puzzle 100 times in a row and a large 15puzzle 1 time.
+The former will test which implementation has the lowest overhead and the latter which scales the best into larger puzzles.